samuellee19/samuellee19.github.io/content/project/Stata_Workshop/index.md

   caption:
   focal_point: Smart
 slides:
-summary: This workshop was designed and commenced in Fall 2020 for incoming Research Assistants at the Rose Institute.
+summary: This workshop was designed and commenced in Fall 2020 as an introductory workshop on Stata and Statistical Analysis for the 2020-2021 Academic Year.
+It was conducted three times (Once in Fall 2020 and Remaining in Spring 2021) with over 20 attendence.
 tags:
 - Other
 title: "QCL Workshop: Stata Tutorial"